Wednesday, December 31, 2025

 Epilogue

 I’d discovered a time/space number sequence that enabled travel backwards in time.
-Someone turned it into a weapon, advancing my research, able to twist form and function of people and things in the past.
+Someone turned it into a weapon, advancing my research, able to twist the form and function of people and things in the past.

-It’s strange coming back to this house knowing that in a different timeline it was blown to hell, a million pieces covering the neighborhood damaging the houses all around.
+It’s strange coming back to this house, knowing that in a different timeline, it was blown to hell, a million pieces covering the neighborhood, damaging the houses all around.
 I’d been able to warn my younger self, he leaving the house minutes before the blast, then we both chased for weeks, hunted, one in the future, one in the past, same person, two separate timelines.

-It’s my belief that coming back to the past I can change my younger self’s future away from work on the number sequence ending the time travel in the future.
-But I’m now stuck in this time 25 years in my past, there are now two of us, exactly the same person just 25 years older or younger depending on which you see.
+It’s my belief that coming back to the past, I can change my younger self’s future away from work on the number sequence, ending the time travel in the future.
+But I’m now stuck in this time, 25 years in my past, there are now two of us, exactly the same person, just 25 years older or younger, depending on which you see.

 “Hello, it’s me… I’m from the future.”
 I put out my hand with a big smile on my face.